 Preparing Your Manuscript

-Manuscripts should be no more than 8,500 words, including abstract, text, references, notes, tables, and figures.
+Manuscripts should be no more than 8,500 words, including abstract, text, notes, tables, figures, and a list of references.
 We encourage shorter initial submissions, in anticipation of reviewers’ requests for revisions.
 Supplemental material to be published online does not count against the word limit.

 The title page should be uploaded separately from the main document and should include the following items in the order listed: